sigurdroemer/hybrid_exponential_scheme/README.md

 # Hybrid-exponential scheme for stochastic Volterra equations
 This project implements the hybrid-exponential scheme of (Rømer, ?) for simulating stochastic Volterra equations (SVE's).
-The code is limited to one-dimensional SVE's where the kernel functions are the same for both the stochastic and non-stochastic integral.
 Thus define an SVE as

 ...as